21 student life hacks

 There are loads of ways to exercise cheaply or for free.
 Here are a few ideas:

 - Start running – Whether by yourself or with friends, going out for a run is a great way to get some fresh air and work on your fitness.
 If you haven't already, try out a 5k parkrun in your local area.
 They're free to join, open to runners/walkers of all abilities and tend to have a really supportive atmosphere.

 - Do online fitness tutorials – There are loads of great exercise videos on YouTube.
-Yoga With Adriene, for example, has 30-day challenges that help you get into the regular habit of doing yoga at home.
+Yoga With Adriene, for example, has 30-day challenges that help you get into a regular habit of doing yoga at home.

 - Make a home gym – This is a cheap alternative to going to the gym.
 Find tips on putting together a home gym on a budget in our dedicated guide.

 These are just some of the many ways to get active without paying for a gym membership.
 Find more ideas in our guide to getting fit for free.

 Study at the library to reduce home energy bills

 To cut down your energy bills, try to spend more time at uni.

 By going to the library instead of working from home in winter, you can reduce the number of hours that you need to put your heating on.
 On top of this, if you charge your phone and laptop at uni, this will save you yet more energy at home.

 In response to the cost of living crisis, we've also heard of some unis opening up communal areas on campus where students can go to stay warm.
 These might include microwave and shower facilities to help you minimise your home energy usage.